Juzhan/blender_tools/README.md

 support Blender 3.0+

 ## Update note
+> 2022.12.08
+1. Now blender 3.0+ allready support better point cloud visualization based on geometry node
+2. I recommend using [BlenderToolbox](https://github.com/HTDerekLiu/BlenderToolbox/), there are a lot of scripts in the [demo](https://github.com/HTDerekLiu/BlenderToolbox/tree/master/demos), and it is also easy to use!

 > 2022.02.17
 1. update rgb point cloud (very good, faster than point_cloud_visualizer addon!!!)
 2. color the object surface based on vertex colors